Install globally

 herdctl agent info competitor-tracker --json

-Remove an installed agent.
+Remove an installed agent from the fleet.

 Terminal window